 American Medical Association Conflict of Interest Principles - Board of Trustees, Officers and Senior Managers

 The Board of Trustees has requested advice in interpreting the AMA's Conflict of Interest Policy.
-The Policy discusses potential conflicts that may arise out of a Trustee's affiliation with other organizations.
+These Principles discuss potential conflicts that may arise out of a Trustee's affiliation with other organizations.
 Specific areas of concern include when disclosure of an affiliation is necessary, when recusal from voting is appropriate, and when resignation from either the AMA Board or the other organization may be required.

 The Duty of Loyalty

 The issues raised by the Board relate to the fiduciary duty of loyalty owed by a trustee to the organization he or she governs.
 The duty of loyalty is a broad concept, requiring a trustee to act in the best interest of the organization.
 A conflict of interest arises when a trustee has an interest that conflicts with the interest of the organization.

 Both business corporation statutes and not-for-profit corporation statutes address only one narrow aspect of conflicts of interest.
 The statutes define the duty of a director or trustee who has a direct financial interest in a specific transaction that comes before the board.
 These statutes govern when the director or trustee is a party to the transaction, or is an officer, director or partner of an entity that is a party to the transaction.
 The statutes require the director or trustee to disclose his or her interest.
 The transaction is valid if the interest has been disclosed, and if a majority of the non-interested directors or trustees approve the transaction.
 A majority of state statutes, including Illinois, also require that the approved transaction be "fair" to the corporation.